viamrobotics/docs/docs/services/navigation/_index.md

 {{% alert title="Stability Notice" color="note" %}}

-The `manual` mode is experimental and will have no effect.
+The `manual` mode stops autonomous navigation between waypoints and allows the base to be controlled manually.

 {{% /alert %}}